Skip to main content

 What is My Florida Roofing Contractor Allowed to Do?

-Because of this, reputable roofing companies must be extremely diligent about insurance claims.
-Once your contractor knows there is an insurance claim involved, you as the homeowner must refer back to a public adjuster.
-Contractors with integrity encourage this.
-Keep notes on your claim, make sure you know the date of loss, and have the damage assessed immediately.
+Because of this, trustworthy roofing companies must be extra careful with insurance claims.
+Once your contractor knows there's an insurance claim, you, as the homeowner, should reach out to a public adjuster.
+Contractors who are honest will support this.
+Keep detailed notes about your claim, ensure you know the date of the incident, and have the damage assessed as soon as possible.

 What is a Public Adjuster?